 Love to act and sing??!!
 Drama Club meets weekly on Thursdays after school for interested students in grades K-8.
 Past performances (and ones we plan to repeat) include The Wizard of Oz, Beauty and the Beast, and The Lion King.
 Participants act and sing, as well as work on set design and costumes.
 (Advisors: Miss Jen and Miss Carrie)

 In this club, we have lots of fun exploring geography, playing geography games, and practicing for the National Geographic Bee (held in January for interested students in grades 4-8).
 Students in grades 2 and 3 are also welcome to join us for practice for future years.
 Geo Club meets twice a month on Wednesdays, September through January.
-(Advisors: Miss Melissa and Miss Carrie)
+(Advisor: Miss Carrie)

 Click here to link to the National Geographic Bee website. (www.nationalgeographic.com/geobee/)

-Spend an afternoon per week on Swallowtail Farm, a local home-based dairy farm.
+Spend an afternoon per week on a local home-based dairy farm.
 You will garden, milk cows, get to know spring farm babies, and make yogurt and cheese, and much more!

 We love our Maine winters!
-During the months of January through March, weather permitting, we offer Ice Skating on the school pond and Cross Country Skiing/Snowshoeing excursions.
+During the months of January through March, weather permitting, we offer Cross Country Skiing/Snowshoeing excursions.
 We generally offer both of these activities with a supervisor at least once per week after school.
 Also, children are welcome to ice skate on the school pond any day after school with a parent present (and a helmet) and may ski/snowshoe around the playground with their own equipment any day during recess or after school.
 (Advisors: Mr. Jaye and parent volunteers)

 Instrumental and Voice Lessons

 Interested in learning to play an instrument?
 Weekly lessons are offered on site with Mr. Mike, who has been a private music instructor for over 20 years!
 Children may study piano, voice, and/or guitar.
-(Teacher: Mr. Mike)
+(Teacher: Mr. Mike, Mr. B)

 Pineland Suzuki School Violin Lessons

-We are fortunate to have a Pineland Suzuki School teacher come to Stepping Stones once weekly to offer violin lessons to interested students.
+We are fortunate to have an affiliation with Pineland Suzuki School.
+Most years, a teacher comes to Stepping Stones once weekly to offer violin lessons to interested students.
 These lessons take place during the school day, and a parent must attend the lessons with the child, as is essential to the Suzuki method of instruction.
 (Teacher: Miss Betsy Kobayashi of the Pineland Suzuki School.)

 We are open to suggestions for new activities.
 For example, this year we started a Spelling Bee.
-Some possibilities might include: Chess Club, History Club, Yearbook, Photography Club, School Newspaper.
+Some possibilities might include: Chess Club, History Club, School Newspaper.

 “The child is both a hope and a promise for mankind.”